firedranzer/sofa/applications/plugins/PSL/README.md

 </Node>
 ```

-This *Python* component is very important and several aspect have to be noticed:
-- it is a component so it can be saved.
-- the code in the Python component have direct access to the scene graph object with the right name scoping.

-Now if like me you are not fan of XML syntax... you can implement exactely the same scene using
+If, like me, you prefer curly-braces instead of an XML syntax you can implement exactely the same
-our H-JSON syntax (very close to the QML syntax).

-This would look like:
+scene using the H-JSON syntax.
+Resulting in the following scene:
 ```css
 Node : {
         name : "root"